It is possible for the description of your datasets to get published in Etsin in several ways:

 Persons who have contributed significantly in creating the dataset can be added as contributors with their organisation information.
 You can give an identifier (e.g. ORCID) for the contributor.
 You can add more contributors by pressing the '+' button and remove contributors by clearing their fields.

 A person or an organisation that has the right to distribute the dataset should be added as distributor.
 You can give an identifier (e.g. ORCID) for the distributor.
 You can add more distributors by pressing the '+' button and remove distributors by clearing their fields.
+If you are using the default Resource Entitlement System (Reetta) the distributor needs to have Haka credentials and log in to Reetta to activate the service.

 If the dataset is produced in an externally funded project, choose "This dataset was produced in a project." and fill the project's name, funder, funding identifier and project homepage.
 You can add more funders by pressing the '+' button and remove funders by clearing their fields.